 - There will be no access to the Wright State University kitchens or food preparation areas used by the main campus food service contractor.
-Special staging areas for an event catered by an external vendor will be coordinated by Hospitality Services.
+Special staging areas for an event catered by an external vendor will be coordinated by Dining Services.

 - All table decorations, dishes, utensils, service pieces, warming, and heating trays, and other catering accessories and equipment must be provided by the external caterer.